rakeshmusturi-zz/Quiz/README.md

 Note:
 For Pagination Button ID is decoded from 1 to 10 as there was no end limit for this.
-Styles are included as there were no sample style guide, so styles are kept with default html styles.
+Styles are not included as there were no sample style guide, so styles are kept with default html styles.